Aavache/cpp-tutorial/README.md

 # Compile and run the examples

-The following will compile the code:
+Choose and install your favorite C++ compiler (I will use g++), then compile and execute the output bianry, here's what I do to run the first `hello world` example:

 ```sh
 cd 01-hello-world